wolverian/cmaze/README.md

 ## License

-cmaze is available under the ISC license.
+maze is available under the ISC license.
 See the LICENSE file for more information.